4.1 The role of the key person and settling-in

 referring to the supporting guidance to the EYFS A Know How Guide: The EYFS progress check at age two.

-- The progress check aims to review the child’s development and ensures that parents have a clear picture of their
+- The progress check aims to review the child’s progress and ensures that parents have a clear picture of their child’s

 - Within the progress check, the key person will note areas where the child is progressing well and identify areas where